junxit/us-congress-code/title-15/chapter-2b/sec-78o.md

 ### Effective Date of 1984 Amendment

-Amendment Pub.
+Amendment by Pub.
 L. 98–376 effective Aug.
 10, 1984, see section 7 of Pub.
 L. 98–376, set out as a note under section 78c of this title.

 ### Effective Date of 1983 Amendment